As an Amazon Associate, I earn from qualifying purchases.

 - Remove the bamboo mat.

-- Wet the tip of your sharp knife, cut the roll in half crosswise, and then slice each half into three or four rounds.
+- Wipe the blade of your sharp knife with a wet paper towel or kitchen towel.
+Cut the roll in half crosswise, and then slice each half into three or four rounds.

 - Serve with soy sauce for dipping and wasabi and pickled ginger, if you like.